mhenrixon/sidekiq-unique-jobs/README.md

 On the other hand if I increase it to 10 000 orphaned locks per cleanup (`reaper_count: 10_0000`) then redis starts throwing:

 > BUSY Redis is busy running a script.
 You can only call SCRIPT KILL or SHUTDOWN NOSAVE.
-(Redis::CommandError)
+(RedisClient::CommandError)

 If you want to disable the reaper set it to `:none`, `nil` or `false`.
 Actually, any value that isn't `:ruby` or `:lua` will disable the reaping.